stereobooster/stereobooster.com/content/posts/text-to-diagram/index.md

   - it can contain html links (`<a>`)
   - you can use <kbd>Cmd</kbd> + <kbd>F</kbd> to search text in it
   - we can add zoom/pan to it as in [github](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams#creating-mermaid-diagrams)
+  - sometime you need to have standalone file as well, which you can include as image for crossposting
 - it should be lightweight (so no headless browsers)
 - In some cases it make sense to generate visualisation on the client side (in the browser), for example:
   - fractals with infinite zoom